VikParuchuri/vikparuchuri.com/source/_posts/2013-07-17-figuring-out-which-simpsons-character-is-speaking.markdown

 ![how many lines](../images/simpsons-scripts/lines_per_character_final.png)

-Homer is being assigned too many lines, but the proportion is semi-close to our previous graph.
+Not all of the lines have been labelled, as the lines the algorithm is uncertain about are left unlabelled.
+Homer is also being assigned too many lines, but the proportion is semi-close to our previous graph.
 We can see what the commonly said words are:

 ![commonly said words](../images/simpsons-scripts/commonly_said_words_final.png)